resyncgg/armada/README.md

 *A High-Performance TCP SYN scanner*

 ## What is Armada?
 Armada is a high performance TCP SYN scanner.
 This is equivalent to the type of scanning that nmap might perform when you use the `-sS` scan type.
 Armada's main goal is to answer the basic question "Is this port open?".
-It is then up to you, or your tooling, to dig further to identify what an open port for.
+It is then up to you, or your tooling, to dig further to identify what an open port is for.

 ## How do I install Armada?
 If you don't have `rustup` installed, visit the [rustup](https://rustup.rs) website and follow the instructions there to get started.